You’re learning about cloud computing and considering using AWS, but you’re unsure where to start.

 So what are you waiting for?
 Sign up for a free trial account today and start exploring the world of Amazon Web Services!

-If you’d like to learn a bit more about how it works, and become a cloud expert, CareerFoundry is launching a Cloud Computing Course for web developers.
+If you’d like to learn a bit more about how it works, and become a cloud expert, CareerFoundry has launched a Cloud Computing for Developers Course.
+It’s a great way to start getting to grips with not just the AWS platform, but cloud computing in general.

 If you’d like to learn more about coding in general, check out these articles: